MarcosMJD/mlops-chicago-taxi/README.md

 Note: In CD, lambda is always relaunched, even if there is no change in the env vars.
 So latest model is used.

 ## Bugs
 - check setup_devs scripts.
 PYTHONPATH not added.
 Maybe shall be export PYTHONPATH?
 Check in Linux.
-In Windows is not working with source ./setup...sh
+In Windows is not working with source ./setup...sh.
+Workaround: run the scripts before activating the environment, since the script activates the environment.
 - setup_dev_windows_gitbash.sh pipenv shell prefect.exe... does not work.
 So we are executing prefec before pipenv shell.
 This means that the main environment shall have prefect.
 In linux, setup_dev_linux, pipenv shell is run with the parameter prefect...
 So it works.
+Workaround: install prefect in main environment.

 ## ToDo